chloebanksweb/chloebanks.co.uk/content/posts/2018-my-year-in-books.md

 draft: true

 ---
 Happy New Year!
-This year has been a quiet year of writing for me.
-Not entirely without success - the three pieces of flash fiction I wrote in the first half of this year came [third in Flash 500](https://chloebanks.co.uk/posts/third-place---flash-500/), third in the [Ruth Rendell Short Story Prize](https://chloebanks.co.uk/posts/third-prize---ruth-rendell-short-story-competition/) (for which I went to a prize-ceremony in London to hear my story read by an actor!) and was [highly commended ](https://chloebanks.co.uk/posts/tss-flash-400---highly-commended/)in the TSS Flash Fiction Competition.
+This year has been a quiet year of writing for me, although not entirely without success.
+Three pieces of flash fiction came [third in Flash 500](https://chloebanks.co.uk/posts/third-place---flash-500/), third in the [Ruth Rendell Short Story Prize](https://chloebanks.co.uk/posts/third-prize---ruth-rendell-short-story-competition/) (for which I went to a prize-ceremony in London to hear my story read by an actor!) and [highly commended ](https://chloebanks.co.uk/posts/tss-flash-400---highly-commended/)in the TSS Flash Fiction Competition.

-I have spent the rest of the year - the last five months or so - doing something I hadn't planned at all.
+I have spent the last five months or so doing something I hadn't planned at all.
 I have written a novella-in-flash!
 I don't think I even knew what that was a year ago!
 It has been so much fun to write and I'm moderately pleased with the draft so that has been a surprise bonus of my year.
-Even if nothing comes of it, it has caused me to write 18 new stories!
+Even if nothing comes of it, it has caused me to write 18 new stories - not something I imagined was possible 12 months ago.

 And so, to reading.
 I have read 26 books this year, and listened to a few more.
 Some of the books were flash fiction or non-fiction, but most were novels.
 Here is my 2018 novel-reading list ranked in order from my favourite: